vintaclectic/website-content/post/svg/index.md

 ## Should I worry about browser support?

-In 2018 SVG is supported by the vast majority of user's browsers.
+Today SVG is supported by the vast majority of user's browsers.

 You can still check for missing support using libraries like [Modernizr](https://modernizr.com/), and provide a fallback: